Operation Silver Fox: Planning

 Aerial support for the offensive was to be provided by Luftflotte 5 based in Norway and the Finnish Air Force.
 For Operation Silver Fox the Luftwaffe created a new headquarters and moved it into Finland.
 The Finnish air force fielded about 230 aircraft of various types at the start of hostilities.
 Luftflotte 5 assigned 60 aircraft to Silver Fox in Finland and employed the Junkers Ju 87, Junkers Ju 88 and Heinkel He 111 aircraft for close air support for the Finnish–German offensive.

 By late February 1941, German units were moved into Finland; Germany had secured transit rights through neutral Sweden and the German 2nd and 3rd Mountain Divisions were moved into place at Kirkenes, for Operation Reindeer.
 For the main body of XXXVI Corps, two sea transport operations were arranged, Blue Fox 1 and Blue Fox 2 (Blaufuchs I and Blaufuchs II).
 German units embarked in Stettin and Oslo for Oulu, from where they continued via train to Rovaniemi.
 Once there, they joined Finnish forces and marched into position for the offensive under the guise of border defense exercises.

 Soviet preparations were meager; although the Soviets anticipated a German invasion with possible Finnish support, Stalin did not expect a German attack along the entire border so early.
 The border had been fortified, but the Soviet leadership was taken by surprise.
 The main adversary of the German–Finnish force was the Soviet Northern Front consisting of the 7th and 14th Armies stationed in the Arctic.
-They were commanded by Lieutenant-General Markian Popov.
+The Front was under the command of Lieutenant-General Markian Popov.

 On 23 August 1941, the Northern Front was split into the Karelian Front and the Leningrad Front, commanded by Valerian Frolov and Popov, respectively.
-Frolov remained in command of the Karelian Front until 1 September, when he was replaced by Roman Panin on his promotion.
+Frolov had commanded the 14th Army and was succeeded by Roman Panin when he assumed command of the Karelian Front on 1 September.
 During the first weeks, the Axis had numerical superiority, as the Soviets only had 150,000 men stationed north of Lake Ladoga along the border.
 The Axis powers also possessed air superiority, as Soviet Karelia was only protected by the 1st and 55th Mixed Air Divisions, with 273 serviceable aircraft of obsolescent types.